ClickUp vs Basecamp: Which Project Tool Fits Your Team? (2026)

 What users dislike:

-• Limited integrations compared to competitors.
+- Limited integrations: 50+ Zapier-only connections vs ClickUp's 80+ native integrations plus 8,000+ via Zapier.
 You cannot easily pipe in notifications from GitHub, Jira, or other dev tools.

 Honest verdict

-ClickUp is the power tool: 15+ views, deep customization, robust automation, and AI.
-Basecamp is the simple tool: elegant communication, minimal project management, and flat-rate pricing that shines at scale.
+ClickUp is the depth tool: 15+ views, deep customization, strong automation, and AI at $9-$28/user/month on top.
+Basecamp is the simplicity tool: communication-first design, minimal project management, and flat-rate pricing that works at scale.

 Choose ClickUp if your team manages complex projects and needs the flexibility to customize every aspect of how work gets tracked and automated.
 Choose Basecamp if your team values simplicity, communication, and a "less is more" approach -- especially if you have 50+ users who benefit from flat-rate pricing.